krimler/spsc/README.md

 The single producer and single consumer problem solution in un-trusted environment.
 # Code Layout:
 # Memory.c:
-It has AsPI to allocate shared memory.
+Contains API to allocate shared memory.
 It uses System V shared memory AsPI.
 # Log.h:
-It has simple print based logging facility, used for debugging producer and consumer state machine.
+Implements simple print based logging facility, used for debugging producer and consumer state machine.
 # Util.c:
 It has various utility functions.
 Like computing md5, verifying a bufer to a given md5,